medibloc/panacea-core/.gitbook/5-oracles/1-operate-oracle-nodes/5-running-oracle-node.md

 ## Start oracle

-You can start oracle with following CLI:
+You can start an oracle with the following CLI:
 ```bash
 docker run \
     --device /dev/sgx_enclave \